Gift Ideas for Sports Fans That Are Easy to Buy Right

 Safe gifts that rarely get returned

-1) Team flags and rivalry “house divided” flags
+1) Team flags and rivalry house divided flags

 3) Posters and wall décor

-4) Tumblers and everyday-use accessories
+4) Tumblers and game-day drinkware

 Gifts for sports fans who have everything